 The Sustainability Committee assists the board with overseeing strategies designed to manage social and environmental risks, overseeing management processes and standards and achieving compliance with social and environmental responsibilities and commitments.
 The Committee reviews the effectiveness of management policies and procedures relating to safety, health, employment practices, relationships with neighbouring communities, environment, human rights, land access, political involvement and sustainable development.

 Download the Sustainability Committee terms of reference

-The Remuneration Committee assists the board with fulfilling its oversight responsibility to shareholders.
-In particular, the Committee seeks to spend compensation resource fairly and responsibly to ensure that remuneration policy and practices are properly linked to corporate and individual performance and to the delivery of the Group’s strategy.
+The Remuneration Committee assists the board with fulfilling its oversight responsibility to shareholders to ensure that remuneration policy and practices reward fairly and responsibly with a clear link to corporate and individual performance, and having regard to legal requirements and sound corporate governance.